mingyuya/CarND-Unscented-Kalman-Filter/README.md

 ### Brief Description

 I built the [Unscented Kalman Filter](http://www.cs.unc.edu/~welch/kalman/media/pdf/Julier1997_SPIE_KF.pdf) which takes inputs from sensor fusion - LiDAR and RADAR).
-The following figure is the processign flow the filter.
+The following figure is the processing flow of the filter.

 ![alt_text][image1]